Gregory Allan Datu Cendana

 President & Co-Founder

-Dancer, Strategist and Entrepreneur Gregory Cendana is President and co-founder of Can’t Stop!
+Dancer, Strategist, Facilitator, and Entrepreneur Gregory Allan Datu Cendana is President and co-founder of Can’t Stop!
 Won’t Stop!
-Consulting, Chief Creative Officer of Greg Dances and co-founder of The People’s Collective for Justice and Liberation.
-He was the first openly gay and youngest-ever Executive Director of the Asian Pacific American Labor Alliance and Institute for Asian Pacific American Leadership & Advancement.
-Gregory was also first openly gay Chair of the National Council of Asian Pacific Americans, co-founder of the diversity initiative Inclusv, and serves on the board of directors for United We Dream as Treasurer and 18 Million Rising as Chair.
+Consulting, Chief Creative Officer of Greg Dances, co-founder of The People’s Collective for Justice and Liberation, and #1 International Best Selling Author of #BeTheBossNow.
+He was the first openly gay and youngest-ever Executive Director of the Asian Pacific American Labor Alliance and Institute for Asian Pacific American Leadership and Advancement.
+Gregory was also the first openly gay Chair of the National Council of Asian Pacific Americans, co-founder of the diversity initiative Inclusv, and serves on the board of directors for United We Dream and Asian Mental Health Collective.
 He co-authored Asian Americans and Pacific Islanders (AAPIs) Behind Bars: Exposing the School to Prison to Deportation Pipeline, a first of its kind report on the impact of mass incarceration and mass criminalization in the AAPI community.
-Gregory was President of the United States Student Association (USSA), where he played an integral role in the passage of the Student Aid & Fiscal Responsibility Act and Healthcare and Education Reconciliation Act.
+Gregory was President of the United States Student Association (USSA), where he played an integral role in the passage of the Student Aid and Fiscal Responsibility Act and the Healthcare and Education Reconciliation Act.